 Since then I have served in leadership roles on the North Carolina Peanut Growers Association (NCPGA) Board of Directors; the American Peanut Council’s sustainability and export committees; and the Peanut Research Foundation.
 I have learned so much about our industry and how everyone works together to promote U.S.-grown peanuts to the world.

-I am in my 11th year on the National Peanut Board and am very proud to be serving this year as the chairman.
+I served 12 years on the National Peanut Board and am very proud to have served as the chairman.
 My personal motivation to be a part of the public policy debate has been expanded to levels I never imagined possible.
-With our board members and our excellent staff, we do influence the way the general public thinks about farmers and peanuts, and we do an outstanding job of it.
+With NPB's board members and excellent staff, they do influence the way the general public thinks about farmers and peanuts, and do an outstanding job of it.

 You’ve had a lot of experience with peanut research initiatives.
 What research would you say has profoundly benefited peanut production the most over the years?